-Not pictured in this diagram is a Cisco 3825 router and a Cisco WS-3750-24T-s (24-port gigabit L3 managed switch), both of which I have recently purchased and will be configuring next week.
+Not pictured in this diagram is a Cisco 3825 router and a Cisco WS-3750-24T-S (24-port gigabit L3 managed switch), both of which I have recently purchased and will be configuring next week.
 I’m very excited about acquiring these guys off of eBay, as they’ll let me clean up my network quite a bit by eliminating both TP-Link routers, the TP-Link switch, and by allowing me to easily virtualize the PLEX server and repurpose the media server for something else (something that I have technically been able to do ever since I acquired the Amazon Fire TV around Christmas.)
 It will also be my first opportunity to extensively play around with VLANs, and it will give me experience with Cisco equipment that I can apply towards a certification sometime in the near future.

 The pfSense router virtual machine acts as a virtual router, separating the rest of the virtual machines from the TEST01 virtual machine.
-I am currently reading Learn Windows PowerShell in a Month of Lunches by Jeffery Hicks, and he recommended following along with the book and completing lab exercises in a Server 2008 R2 environment configured as a primary domain controller.
+I am currently reading Learn Windows PowerShell in a Month of Lunches by Jeffery Hicks and Don Jones, which recommended following along with the book and completing lab exercises in a Server 2008 R2 environment configured as a primary domain controller.
 At the time, I was unsure what kind of configuration changes the book would have me practice, so I figured it would be best to work in an environment separate from the rest of the homelab.
 Placing the virtual machine behind a virtual router was a cheap and effective way to create this segregation.

 The Dell PowerEdge 2950 is not currently in use at the moment primarily because of the sheer amount of noise it produces within my apartment; I also don’t need it at the moment, as I’m not anywhere close to overloading the much-quieter PowerEdge 1950 just yet.
 I will most likely be using the 2950 to play around with Hyper-V in the future, which means it will be powered on and screaming only when I am actively using it.
 I originally planned to use it as the second half of an ESXi cluster in conjunction with the existing 1950 , but I think I will choose to purchase one or two R610 or R710s to fulfill that role.